rjoleary/cs452-kernel/README.md

   decrease while it is in the yellow zone.
 - Two trains on a collision course: There are three generalized situations in which trains may collide:
   - Two trains on a straight:
   - Two trains on the branches of a switch:
   - One train on the branch, the other on the merge of a switch:
 - Short routes with much switching
 - Single failure of sensors
 - Single failure of switch
 - There are one or more switches in the path

+- Rerouting due to contention
+  - Query the state of the train
+  - Temporarily remove offending nodes from the graph
+  - Creates a path from start to end
+  - Tell reservation server to change train's speed

 ### Layers of Abstraction